15.1 Graduate Funding

 SGS administers many awards from sources external to the University of Toronto (e.g., federal, provincial, external agencies).
 Some competitions require that the student’s application be submitted to the graduate unit or to SGS for consideration, while other applications must be sent directly to the awarding institution.

 In addition to any internal departmental funding that may be available to international students, there are a number of external funding sources listed on the SGS website.
 International students are encouraged to investigate and apply for all possible funding opportunities provided by their home country.
 For more information on these awards and other funding opportunities, visit the International Student Awards section of the SGS website.

 15.5 Government Student Assistance Program and Financial Aid

 The federal and provincial governments provide financial support to qualified students who are Canadian citizens or permanent residents.
 The loan amount depends on your calculated financial need.
 Ontario residents may apply online.
-Visit the Enrolment Services website for information regarding provincial loans.
+Find out more about provincial loans.
 Student who are eligible for government loans may also qualify for the University of Toronto Advance Planning for Students (UTAPS) grant.

 15.6 Teaching and Research Assistantships

 Some graduate units provide teaching and/or research assistantship opportunities.